SAMA-Communications/sama-client/README.md

 The whole SAMA stack can be tested using https://app.samacloud.io public cloud.

 ## Development

 ### To run Web

 - Make sure you followed SAMA server Development guide first https://github.com/SAMA-Communications/sama-server/blob/main/README.md#development
 - Copy `.env.example` to `.env`.
-- generate VAPID keys via `npx web-push generate-vapid-keys` and set Public Key to `REACT_APP_PUBLIC_VAPID_KEY` in `.env` file
+- Generate VAPID keys via `npx web-push generate-vapid-keys` and set Public Key to `REACT_APP_PUBLIC_VAPID_KEY` in `.env` file
 - `npm install` to install dependencies
 - `npm run start` to run server
-- access http://localhost:3000 in your browser
+- Access http://localhost:3000 in your browser

 There are also other components.
 Make sure to check [Deploying SAMA chat server stack: a comprehensive guide](https://medium.com/sama-communications/deploying-sama-chat-server-stack-a-comprehensive-guide-294ddb9a2d78)